 - Measure the round pot’s height.

-- Use the below formula for you to work out the pot’s volume:
+- Use the formula below to work out the pot’s volume:

 Here’s an example: